Gold-Samiar/SartajPHP-Framework/README.md

 npx sphpdesk

+or direct call if symlink work, sometime nmp doesn't create symlink for binary

+sphpdesk

 It runs default project inside res folder.
 If you want to run directly sphpserver then you can create a symlink inside your bin folder.
 For run with double click on file app.sphp, you need to register .sphp file type with sphpserver application.
 Right click on app.sphp file and select open with and choose sphpserver application path.OR you can install on your desktop with installation file inside